middlebury/college-handbook/content/ii-ug-college-policies/faculty/faculty-housing.md

 The National Bank of Middlebury (NBM) is the College’s partner in this mortgage program.

 The NBM will administer, underwrite, close, and hold the second mortgages.
 The College will collect the payments and subsidize the interest rate on a monthly basis.
 The new loans will be up to $150,000 or the amount of the first mortgage, whichever is less, have a term of not more than 25 years (but in no event can the term be longer than the term of the first mortgage), a loan to value ratio (first and second mortgages) of 90% or less, and be payable biweekly.
 The bank will record all interest paid and issue an IRS form 1098 based on the full bank payment.
-The College and borrower will enter into an agreement, where the College will provide a discount on the second mortgage rate payable to the bank on behalf of the employee every two weeks.  <span style="text-decoration:underline">This subsidy will be a taxable benefit to the employee</span>.
+The College and borrower will enter into an agreement, where the College will provide a discount on the second mortgage rate payable to the bank on behalf of the employee every two weeks. **This subsidy will be a taxable benefit to the employee**.

 The amount of the subsidy will be the difference between the NBM loan payment and a payment determined at 2% below the rate on the employee’s first mortgage.